Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 You’d be better off making a less complex AI personal assistant with the help of some dedicated developers.
 If you still think you need something more complicated, you should consider outsourcing your project.

-The main benefit of creating your own AI personal assistant is flexibility.
+The main benefit of creating your own AI personal assistant software is flexibility.
 You can create a product that suits your needs, fixes your problems, and uses your brand’s voice.

 Pro Tip: Want an easy solution?
 You might try Mycroft, an open source AI personal assistant.
 You can improve it or adapt it to run as a complex enterprise solution or something simpler.